Skip to main content

 The tutorial will involve the following components:

-• MCP Client (MCP Inspector): A visual testing tool for MCP servers that acts as an OAuth 2.0/OIDC client.
+• MCP Client (VS Code): A code editor with built-in MCP support that acts as an OAuth 2.0/OIDC client.
 It initiates the authorization flow with the authorization server and obtains access tokens to authenticate requests to the MCP server.

 • Authorization Server: An OAuth 2.1 or OpenID Connect provider that manages user identities, authenticates users, and issues access tokens with appropriate scopes to authorized clients.